ntaormina/Lab5/README.md

 Lab5
 ====
 main.c is my code for a simple game using interrupts to handle button pushes

+-int TIMER;
+	-This is a global helper variable for the ACLK to determine if two seconds has passed

+-int WIN;
+	-This determines whether a player has run out of time.
+Getting set to 1 when the computer wins (the player runs out of time)

+- `void testAndRespondToButtonPush(char buttonToTest);`
+	-this is called from the button interrupt (Port_1_ISR) -It mores a player based on the button pushed

+- `void clearTimer();`
+	-this clears my timer global variable and resets the TACL flag

 >>>>>>> 24ca612a06f34ab958b36e0b2c89757c0219d3ad
 >>>>>>> 77507ce071cfc2a195d826485f3c1d1ef900d512